Solving Breastfeeding Challenges: Essential Insights and Actions

 Content Disclosure: None

-To ensure Learners successfully achieve the Learning Outcomes above and to satisfy the completion requirements and continuing education credits, all attendees are expected to attend the webinar course in its entirety.
-We use a platform that tracks the amount of time learners are signed in to the platform.
+To ensure Learners successfully achieve the Learning Outcomes above and to satisfy the completion requirements and continuing education credits, all attendees are expected to watch the webinar course in its entirety.
+Attendees are required to complete an attestation that they viewed the entire webinar course.
 This course is not offered for partial credit.
 Click for full policy for attendance

-- Pass the 10-question multiple choice quiz with a score of 100% (may be taken repeatedly and the quiz is available as a handout to identify the questions)
+2. Pass a 10-question multiple choice quiz with a score of 100% (may be taken repeatedly and the quiz is available as a handout to identify the questions)

 If requesting ASHA CEUs, you must inform us at the time of registration.